frontBOI/mailing/README.md

 app.post('/get-tokens', (req, res) => {
     const { tokens } = await getGoogleOauth2ClientAndTokens(req.body.code)
     const { access_token, refresh_token } = tokens
-    // do what you want with your tokens...
+    // do what you want with your tokens (save the refresh token in database for example) })
-})

 // 3. send a mail using the token you obtained app.get('/send-mail', (req, res) => {
-    const refreshToken = getRefreshTokenFromDatabase() // get it the way you like
+    const refreshToken // get it the way you like

     await sendMail({
       expires: '',